ChrisWhealy/wasm_sha256/README.md

 ## Local Execution

-This program calculates the SHA256 digest of the file supplied as a command line argument:
+This program calculates the SHA256 hash of the file supplied as a command line argument:

 ```bash
 $ node index.js src/sha256.wat
 a4404e9d405e97236d96e95235bc7cf1e38dd2077b0f90d0fad4cb598f5d9c8f  ./src/sha256.wat
 ```

-You can optionally add a second argument of `"true"` or `"yes"` for switching on performance tracking.
+Optionally, you can add a second argument of `true` or `yes` to switch on performance tracking.

 ```bash
 $ node index.mjs ./src/sha256.wat true